orlarey/ondemand-ifc24-slides/slides.md

 ### `interleave(C)`

-Assuming `C` is of type $n->n$, `interleave(C)` will distribute the incoming samples to each of the $n$ inputs of `C`, then run `C` once, and then interleave each output value to the output signal.
+Assuming `C` is of type $n->n$, `interleave(C)` is of type $1->1$ and operates as follows:

+- The incoming samples are distributed sequentially to each of the $n$ inputs of `C`,
+- `C` is then executed once, producing $n$ output values.
+- These $n$ output values are interleaved back into a single output signal.

 ## Conclusion

-### Ondemand and its variants offer:
+### Ondemand and its variants introduce new perspectives

 - Frequency domain computation
 - Oversampling and undersampling
-- Composition-style, "Call by Need" computation
+- Composition-style, call-by-need computation

-### While maintaining:
+### While maintaining

-- Increased code efficiency
+- Code efficiency
-- Simple semantics in Faust
+- Simple semantics
 - Native integration as circuit primitives.